 Gluten Free Diet

-A Gluten free diet primarily excludes the protein gluten from the diet.
+A Gluten-free diet primarily excludes the protein gluten from the diet.
 Gluten is usually found in wheat, barley, rye and triticale (a cross between wheat and rye).
 Some people react to a similar protein found in oats.
-Celiac disease is the primary reason for a gluten free diet.
-In this group gluten causes inflammation of the small intestine resulting in chronic diarrhoea, abdominal pain and distension, malabsorption and loss of appetite.
-A life-long gluten free diet is essential for managing signs and symptoms, but also to prevent complications.
+People with celiac disease have to maintain a strict gluten-free diet.
+Gluten causes inflammation of the small intestine, resulting in chronic diarrhoea, abdominal pain and distension, malabsorption and loss of appetite.
+A life-long gluten-free diet is essential for managing signs and symptoms, but also to prevent complications.
 It usually forms part of a treatment plan for celiac disease.

-Non-celiac sensitivity is also found in some people who experience symptoms e.g. abdominal bloating, constipation, diarrhoea, reflux, indigestion, skin problems, fatigue, joint pains, sinus congestion and low moods.
-Inevitably they also benefit from a gluten free diet.
+Non-celiac gluten sensitivity is found in some people who experience symptoms, e.g. abdominal bloating, constipation, diarrhoea, reflux, indigestion, skin problems, fatigue, joint pains, sinus congestion and low moods.
+When tested for gluten allergy, the outcome with be negative.
+However, they will greatly benefit from a low-gluten diet.

-Besides obvious sources such as bread, pasta, cereals, flour, pizza bases, cakes and biscuits gluten can be found in soups, sauces, ready meals and processed foods.
-Staying positive despite the dietary restrictions can be a challenge, but you may be pleasantly surprised to find that there are a variety of gluten-free products including bread, pasta, flour and biscuits available in major supermarkets, specialty and on-line stores.
-Usually symptoms will start to improve after a few days however the period of fuller recovery can be between 6 months to 2 years depending on the individual.
+Besides obvious sources such as bread, pasta, cereals, flour, pizza bases, cakes and biscuits, gluten can be found in soups, sauces, ready meals and processed foods.
+Staying positive despite the dietary restrictions can be a challenge, but you may be pleasantly surprised to find that there are a variety of gluten-free products, including bread, pasta, flour and biscuits available in major supermarkets, speciality, and online stores.
+Usually, symptoms will start to improve after a few days; however, the period of full recovery can be between 6 months to 2 years, depending on the individual.

 What you can eat